stanfordio/cs152bots/DiscordBot/db/README.md

 ## Database Setup with SQLite

-To initialize the SQLite database, follow these steps:
+To initialize the SQLite database run:

-1. Ensure Python is installed on your system.
-2. Run the following command from the root directory of the project:

 python db/init_db.py

-This will create a SQLite database named `myprojectdb.sqlite` in your project directory and populate it with initial data.

 To access the database, you can use the `sqlite3` command-line utility or a GUI tool like DB Browser for SQLite.